alexbogomol/Asp.Net.Mvc.Recap/routing.md

 * adds the route to the __RouteCollection__
 * issues the route in return

-[__MSDN__ says:](https://msdn.microsoft.com/en-us/library/system.web.routing.route.aspx): "*The __Route__ class enables you to specify how routing is processed in an ASP.NET application.
+[__MSDN | Route Class__](https://msdn.microsoft.com/en-us/library/system.web.routing.route.aspx): "*The __Route__ class enables you to specify how routing is processed in an ASP.NET application.
 You create a __Route__ object for each URL pattern that you want to map to a class that can handle requests that correspond to that pattern.
 You then add the route to the __RouteCollection__.
 When the application receives a request, ASP.NET routing iterates through the routes in the __RouteCollection__ to find the first route that matches the pattern of the URL.*"

 ``` csharp
 namespace System.Web.Mvc